fernando-duarte/china-data/docs/tool-version-synchronization.md

 # Tool Version Synchronization

-This document explains how tool versions are synchronized across the China Data project's development environment, CI/CD pipelines, and pre-commit hooks.
+This document describes the automated tool version synchronization system that ensures consistency between pre-commit hooks, CI workflows, and other configuration files.

 ## Overview

+Tool version mismatches between local development and CI environments can lead to unexpected failures.
+This system addresses that by maintaining strict version alignment across all configuration files.

 To ensure consistency between local development and CI environments, all development tools use pinned versions that are synchronized across:

 - `.pre-commit-config.yaml` - Pre-commit hooks for local development
 - `.github/workflows/*.yml` - CI/CD workflows